Let an algebraic problem coming from discretisation of a FEM-model can be written in the form

 the inexact Moore-Penrose continuation implemented in MATCONT [Dh-Go-Ku2003].

-It computes a sequence of consecutive points lying approximately
+It computes a sequence of consecutive points

 on a solution curve and a sequence of the corresponding unit tangent vectors